brianary/Detextive/docs/Test-Utf8Signature.md

 # Test-Utf8Signature

 ## SYNOPSIS
-Returns true if a file starts with a utf-8 signature (BOM).
+Returns true if a file starts with the optional UTF-8 BOM/signature.

 ## SYNTAX